WhiteHatInspector/emailGuesser/README.md

 - last!! (target's last name).
 Example: f!!+last!! --> j+smith@domain

-Add domains: Input all domains that you wish to contact a search to, separated by a single comma (e.g. yahoo.com,gmail.com)
+Add domains: Input all domains that you wish to conduct a search to, separated by a single comma (e.g. yahoo.com,gmail.com)
 ```
 The script will check the structure of the e-mail addresses that were automatically created and will query the valid ones to:
 1. Skype (using the skypli.com site)